elastic/cel-examples/FAQs/CEL_editors.md

 # How to setup an editor in Intellij products for CEL

-These instructions will associate cel script files with an editor that supports matching braces, brackets and parenthesis as well as autocomplete on keywords.
+These instructions will associate CEL source files with an editor that supports matching braces, brackets and parenthesis as well as autocomplete on keywords.
 The keywords list that are added are all the macros supported by CEL and the Elastic extensions in mito.